ShahriarAbrarHimel/ShahriarAbrarHimel/README.md

 <h3 align="center">Programmer | Tech Writer | Full Stack Web developer</h3>

-I am Shahriar Abrar Himel, also known as Himel, a seasoned Full Stack Web developer with a strong focus on crafting top-notch, interactive, and responsive web applications using React.js and PHP.
-With over 2 years of experience in PHP, MYSQL, Bootstrap, jQuery, JavaScript, C/C++, and Python, I possess comprehensive expertise in various aspects of web development.
+I'm Himel, a dedicated Full Stack Web developer with a knack for building interactive, responsive web applications using React.js and PHP.
+With over two years of hands-on experience in PHP, MySQL, Bootstrap, jQuery, JavaScript, C/C++, and Python, I’ve mastered the art of tackling complex challenges and delivering efficient, scalable solutions.

-Throughout my journey, I have immersed myself in multiple PHP frameworks, honing my skills and becoming well-versed in tackling intricate challenges.
-As a lead, I have successfully managed and guided a team of 15 developers, ensuring the delivery of optimal solutions for complex queries.

-My websites are tailored to meet your specific requirements, incorporating custom features that align perfectly with your needs.
-Whether you seek a CRM, CMS, business management, or content-based website, I can provide the ideal solution.

-Web Applications have always been my passion, and I find immense fascination in web programming, app development, and website building.
-Continuously seeking knowledge and exploring innovative ideas in this domain, I am eager to expand my expertise and gain further experience.

-My ultimate goal is to create scalable and efficient applications, delivering seamless user experiences with pixel-perfect precision.
+My passion for technology has led me to explore various PHP frameworks and manage a team of 15 developers, ensuring that every project meets the highest standards.
+Whether it's developing a custom CRM, CMS, or a business management platform, I tailor each website to fit your specific needs.

+Now, as a freshman at Oberlin College, I’m eager to merge my technical skills with new academic pursuits.
+I also have a deep love for traveling, constantly seeking inspiration from different places and cultures.
+This combination of tech, learning, and exploration drives me to keep innovating and perfecting my craft.

 <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> 😊</em>